 Luckily, we’ve since stayed in dozens of hotels, and had no unpleasant experiences along the way.
 Just a few close calls like one hotel that no longer accepted pets.
 Plus a bit of barking at some noisy locations, although never enough to generate any complaints.

 To help you negotiate staying in a pet-friendly hotel with your dog, here are my tips and recommendations, from booking the hotel to avoiding barking complaints.

 As not all hotels allow four-legged guests, its essential that you make sure the hotel is pet-friendly.
 Many hotels that allow pets advertise this on their website.
 Alternatively, if you’re booking through a third-party booking site, follow my steps to find pet-friendly hotels on Booking.com and pet-friendly accommodation on Hotels.com.

-However, rules can change, and some hotels that are pet-friendly stop allowing pets.
+However, rules can change, and some hotels that once were pet-friendly stop allowing pets.
 It’s good to double check, if possible.
 If you’re booking through a third-party site and the hotel doesn’t have a website or you can’t find their pet policy on it, contact the hotel directly.
 Call them up, send them an email, or send a message through the booking platform (after booking a room that you can cancel).